dsaidgovsg/terraform-modules/modules/core/packer/consul/README.md

 - `ssh_interface`: One of `public_ip`, `private_ip`, `public_dns` or `private_dns`.
 If set, either the public IP address, private IP address, public DNS name or private DNS name will used as the host for SSH.
 The default behaviour if inside a VPC is to use the public IP address if available, otherwise the private IP address will be used.
 If not in a VPC the public DNS name will be used.
 - `consul_module_version`: Version of the [Terraform Consul](https://github.com/hashicorp/terraform-aws-consul) repository to use
 - `consul_version`: Version of Consul to install
-- `self_signed_ca`: An array string of paths to CA certificates to install on the AMI.
+- `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
+Set to empty to not install anything.

 ## Building Image